 If I look back on the 2+ years since I hit "PUBLISH", the numbers tell the story.
 The content you folks have gobbled up has been those times I went way outside my comfort zone and dug deep.

 So this year I'm making a conscious choice to get uncomfortable more often.

 - my phobia of the dentist and my lifelong hatred of my teeth

-- the body positive movement and style at any size
+- the body neutrality movement and more inclusive style

-- my favourite women blazing trails in their industries
+- my favourite women who are blazing trails in their industries

-- my (winding) journey toward balance in a society that craves extremes
+- my (winding) journey toward balance in a society that rewards extremes

 You with me?